 Contagious wave of energy at Hoxton Square with Niki & The Dove

-Electro-pop Swedish duo Niki & The Dove of singer-songwriter Malin Dahlström and multi-instrumentalist Gustaf Karlöf were at Hoxton Square Bar and Kitchen, London, last night, February 16 gathering more than 400 people.
+Electro-pop Swedish duo Niki & the Dove, of singer-songwriter Malin Dahlström and multi-instrumentalist Gustaf Karlöf, were at Hoxton Square Bar and Kitchen last night, 16th February, gathering more than 400 people.

 After debut EP Under The Bridges/DJ Ease My Mind was released on iconic indie label Moshi Moshi, Niki & the Dove have been touring on the NME’s Emerge Radar Tour alongside Wolf Gang and SCUM.
 Niki & the Dove reached number five in the BBC Sound of 2012 Countdown (Michael Kiwanuka claiming first place).

 For this sell-out gig, Niki & the Dove told fans on Facebook: “If you’re going to be in the audience, make sure you remember your glow-sticks.”
 I did not have a glow-stick.
 Big mistake.
 I felt left out.